CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv6-unicast redistribute ospf enable on
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv6-unicast redistribute ospf enable on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute ospf6 metric (0-4294967295|auto)</h>
+## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute ospf6 metric</h>

-Configures the metric you want to use for the redistributed OSPF routes.
+Configures the metric you want to use for the redistributed OSPF routes for the specified VRF.
 You can specify `auto` or a value between 0 and 4294967295.
 If you specify `auto`, the switch chooses an appropriate value based on the type of route.
 The default setting is `auto`.

 ### Command Syntax